 There’s much more to say about P3’s newest features, and I hope to be writing about them as I continue to investigate this tool.
 For now, exploring the features described in this post is a great way to acquaint yourself with the newest version of PerfectIt.

-Professional proofreaders use computer tools to check for proofreading errors in a piece of writing.
-While proofreading, checking for inconsistencies is important, because inconsistencies can distract readers.
+Professional proofreaders use computer tools to check for proofreading errors.
+While proofreading, checking for inconsistencies is important because inconsistencies can distract readers.

 Not sure what inconsistencies to check for?
 Don’t worry.
 PerfectIt Pro, a proofreading tool favoured by the pros, walks you through the process, and in some ways, acts like a proofreading checklist.
 It identifies inconsistencies in your writing so you can fix them.
 I’ve written about Consistency Checker, the lite version of PerfectIt Pro, so you can see what kinds of things these tools check for.